 Robotic Arm – A widely used Industrial Robot:

-A robotic arm is the most commonly manufactured robot which is designed to perform any task such as welding, gripping and other industrial equipment plants.
+A robotic arm is the most commonly manufactured robot that is designed to perform any task such as welding, gripping, and other industrial equipment plants.
 An industrial robotic arm resembles a human arm.
-The end part of the arm known as effector (Gripper) is designed to perform various tasks.
+The end part of the arm known as an effector (Gripper) is designed to perform various tasks.
 Depending upon the nature of work the gripper is designed to perform that particular task.

 Various Types of Robotic arms:

 - Cartesian Robot: It has three joints.
 This robot is mainly used for performing tasks such as moving, painting, welding, etc.,

 - Articulated Robot: This type is used mainly by performing various types of welding, spray painting, assembly operations.

 - Spherical Robot: It performs tasks such as Fettling Machines, gas welding, arc welding, die-casting.
 It is also used for handling machine tools.

 - Parallel Robot: The main use is for mobile platforms handling cockpit flight simulators.
 Its arm has concurrent prismatic or rotary joints.

 - Anthropomorphic Robot: This robot is designed in the way to resemble the human hand.
 It has got independent fingers and thumbs similar to that of a human hand.

 - Cylindrical Robot: Mainly performs tasks such as spot welding, die casting, handling at machine tools, gas welding, and arc welding.